adirzadok16/RollingRocksGame/README.md

 # Rolling Rock Game

 ## Overview
-**Rolling Rock Game** is an exciting road adventure where players guide a car through hazardous terrain filled with falling rocks.
-The objective is to avoid collisions with the rocks and survive for as long as possible.
-The car has three lives and must dodge rocks that appear randomly in three lanes.
+**Rolling Rock Game** is a thrilling driving challenge where players navigate a car through a treacherous path filled with falling rocks.
+The goal is to steer clear of the rocks and last as long as you can.
+The car starts with three lives, and the player must skillfully avoid rocks that randomly fall across three lanes.

 ## Features
 - **Three Lives** for the car
 - **Randomly Generated Rocks** falling from the top of the screen
 - **Intuitive Left and Right Controls** to navigate the car
 - **Visual and Tactile Feedback** on collisions
-- **Game Reset Functionality** when all lives are lost

 ## Gameplay
 - Use the left and right buttons to move the car.
 - Avoid rocks falling randomly in the three lanes.
 - The game ends when all three lives are lost.
 - Visual feedback is provided for remaining lives and collisions.
-- Reset: The game can be restarted after losing all lives.
+- Reset: The game can be restarted after losing all lives by presing the restart button.

 ## Installation
 1. Clone the repository: